top of page

 Wonga’s vision for the Kulin people within the new world confronting them was to establish a viable economic base as farmers, whilst still retaining their cultural roots.

-at the age of twenty-eight, Wonga’s strategic acumen and persistence finally paid off.
-Against enormous odds and skullduggery Wonga achieved the establishment of Coranderrk Aboriginal Station at Healesville in 1863.
-Coranderrk then went
+Thirteen years after becoming paramount Kulin leader in 1850 at the age of twenty-eight, Wonga’s strategic acumen and persistence finally paid off.
+Against enormous odds and skullduggery, and with the help of some key allies, Wonga achieved the establishment of Coranderrk Aboriginal Station at Healesville in 1863.
+Coranderrk then went on to become, economically and socially, the most successful Mission in Australia.

-This section maps Wonga’s life Journey and shows how William Barak continued Wonga’s legacy after succeeding him as paramount Kulin leader in 1875.
+This section maps Wonga’s life journey and shows how William Barak continued Wonga’s legacy after succeeding him as paramount Kulin leader in 1875.

 THEME 8 - QUESTIONS FOR CONSIDERATION